jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - $M$ may **not** be empty because $\emptyset$ is represented as a type.
-  - And a type is represented by bits.
+  - And a type is represented by zero or more bits.
-  - This distinction is not necessary in mathematics.
+  - This distinction is not necessary in mathematics, which *describes* the structure of transformations.
 - Don't worry if the symbols make sense, I know you can see the increase in nesting and changes to essential structure between definitions.
-- *NB*
 - A map, or similar strategy, is required each time a pair of square brackets is encountered.
 - Push/Pull definition courtesy of André Staltz.
 - {Future/Promise, Actor} definition courtesy of John DeGoes.
 :::

 ## $\forall x \notin\emptyset$